A deep solver for BSDEs with jumps

 \subsection{Infinite activity case}

-To cover the case where the forward process $X$ exhibits infinitely many jumps, we will proceed by introducing an approximating jump diffusion $X^\epsilon$ with finitely many jumps, meaning that the jump component will correspond to a compound Poisson process.
+To cover the case where the forward process $X$ exhibits infinitely many jumps, we proceed by introducing an approximating jump diffusion $X^\epsilon$ with finitely many jumps, meaning that the jump component corresponds to a compound Poisson process.
 The small jumps might be truncated or, as we do, they could be approximated via the diffusion term by increasing the volatility.
-This will constitute the first source of numerical error of our algorithm.
+This constitutes the first source of numerical error of our algorithm.
+This error is empirically analyzed in the numerical results section.
 Concerning this first approximation step for the forward SDE for $X$ we follow, among others \cite{ar2001}, \cite{cr2007} and \cite{jum2015}

 Moving from the process $X$ to the process $X^\epsilon$ has an implication on the FBSDE as well.
-To proceed, we will need to introduce some additional assumptions, in particular regarding the structure of the Poisson random measure: let $\epsilon\in(0,1]$.
+To proceed, we need to introduce some additional assumptions, in particular regarding the structure of the Poisson random measure: let $\epsilon\in(0,1]$.
 We define